thec4aa/sonar-people-counter/README.md

 Build up – or rebuild – the LED Digit case

+## Re make circuits

+Larger circuit board?
+Different arrangement to better fit into project box?

+## Add positionalbe mount for sonar sensor

+Should be able to rotate left, right, up & down.

+[There seems to be ones that exist already for robots.](https://duckduckgo.com/?q=sonar+sensor+ping+mount&atb=v136-1&iar=images&iax=images&ia=images) Can we do better?

 ## Add sound

 Lower priority

 Need to determine how - what board?
 Would be great to use bluetooth and connect to a bluetooth enabled speaker, they seem to be around and affordable.

+## Other improvements in any category - aesthetics, stability, usability

+# Part 3: The Making

+Get parts, make adjustments, refine, test, new ideas for improvements, make, test, refine, etc.

+# Part 4: Documentation and Instructions

+We should do this as we go along.
+It starts now!

+# Part 5: Physical door (if there’s time)

+Experiment with designs, or creating specifications for building on site.